 Step 4.
 Connecting to VNC server.

 To access the remote desktop on vnc server from the windows system, you must have vnc viewer installed on your system.
-There is various vnc viewers available to use.
+There are various vnc viewers available to use.
 Download anyone and install it on your system, for example: